theNumberWorks/numberworks_website/numerical_cognition_methods_workshop.md

 ## More information

 For more information contact [Attila Krajcsi](mailto:krajcsi.attila@ppk.elte.hu) or [Bert Reynvoet](mailto:bert.reynvoet@kuleuven.be).

+If you are coming to Budapest, you might consider attending the [Budapest CEU Conference on Cognitive Development](http://bcccd.org/) (January 3-5, 2019) or the [Best Practices in Data Analysis and Statistics Symposium](https://www.cogstat.org/best_practices_symposium/) (January 9, 2019), too.

 The workshop is supported by the [Faculty of Education and Psychology, Eötvös Loránd University](https://www.ppk.elte.hu/en).